-- The role of the SENDCO includes ensuring all practitioners within the setting understand their responsibilities to children with SEN and the setting’s approach to identifying and meeting SEN as detailed in this policy.
+- The role of the SENDCO includes ensuring all practitioners within the setting understand their responsibilities to children with SEND and the setting’s approach to identifying and meeting SEND as detailed in this policy.

-- The SENDCO acts as an experienced and knowledgeable practitioner on SEN in advising and supporting all practitioners in the setting.
+- The SENDCO acts as an experienced and knowledgeable practitioner on SEND in advising and supporting all practitioners in the setting.

-- The nursery SENDCO liaises with other professionals and outside agencies as appropriate to support children with SEN in the setting.
+- The nursery SENDCO liaises with other professionals and outside agencies as appropriate to support children with SEND in the setting.

 - As part of this support, the nursery SENDCO will ensure observations and planning is appropriate and meets the child/children with special educational needs appropriately across the Early Years Foundation Stage Framework.

 - The nursery SENDCO can and should share all concerns, interventions, support and action plans with the nursery manager and/or Area SENDCO for additional advice and support.